 Some new PCs and Macs have an HDMI connection that can directly accept an HDMI cable, while other PCs and most Macs will require the use of an adapter to convert their digital audio/video output into HDMI.

-You may reserve one of these adapters from our equipment reservation center at webcheckout.lesley.edu, or by stopping by our office on the 2nd floor of 815 Somerville Ave.
+You may reserve one of these adapters from our equipment reservation center at webcheckout.lesley.edu, or by stopping by our office in the Sherrill Library at 89 Brattle Street.